The RCP protocol requires a client to send a remote username on each RCP request to a server. When you copy a configuration

 The username set by the ip rcmd remote-username global configuration command, if the command is configured.

-The device host name.
+The switch host name.

 For the RCP copy request to execute successfully, an account must be defined on the network server for the remote username.